-The Fitbit scales include an “athlete mode,” which uses a different algorithm to determine metrics.
+The Fitbit scale that measures body fat includes an “athlete mode,” which uses a different algorithm to determine metrics.
 This is because athletic bodies tend to have more muscle mass and different hydration levels, which affect body fat readings.
 It’s also the clear choice for those who love and use Fitbit trackers.

 Although there is no Bluetooth support, data is sent wirelessly via the user’s Wi-Fi to viewed on smartphones and computers.
 Since it is compatible with the Fitbit app and its family of trackers, users can stay on top of their progress and set goals easily, as well as seeing health and fitness trends in charts and graphs.

-Lightweight and with a smooth and glossy finish, it is water-resistant so is designed to stay in the bathroom and withstand humid temperatures without sustaining damage.
+Lightweight and with a smooth and glossy finish, this body fat analyzer is water-resistant so is designed to stay in the bathroom and withstand humid temperatures without sustaining damage.